 You'll purchase tickets by leg.
 For example, if you're looking to ride the train from Anchorage to Denali with an overnight stop in Talkeetna, you'll purchase the Anchorage to Talkeetna and Talkeetna to Denali legs separately.
 We make this easy to do via the Train & Bus Express Checkout.
 Any questions come up when you're booking?
 Give us a call to talk to a reservation agent.

-• A: Dome seating on the Coastal Classic between Anchorage and Seward, either southbound in the morning or northbound in the evening, is especially worthy of the scenery.
-These seats tend to sell out quickly, though.
+- A: Dome seating on the Coastal Classic between Anchorage and Seward, either southbound in the morning or northbound in the evening, is especially worthy of the scenery.
+This is a popular cruise transfer and seats tend to sell out quickly.
 Book early!

 Checking In